Here at FluidDrive the team are strong believer’s that there is no such thing as a silly question, so please give us a call if need be.

 This is dependent upon the manufacturer.

-Holden Direct dealers need to load orders through DMS, and then all dealers must fill in the Excel Remanufactured transmission order form and email to firstname.lastname@example.org and cc to email@example.com.
+Holden Dealers (Only available to Holden dealers) Direct dealers need to load orders through DMS, and then all dealers must fill in the Excel Remanufactured transmission order form and email to email@example.com and cc to firstname.lastname@example.org.

 For all other manufacturers either give us a call 03 9485 9777 or contact us via email on the contact page.